ideoforms/AbletonOSC/README.md

 - Restart Live
 - In `Preferences > MIDI`, add the new AbletonOSC Control Surface that should appear.
 Live should display a message saying "AbletonOSC: Listening for OSC on port 11000"

-- On macOS, an activity log will be created at `/tmp/abletonosc.log`
+Activity logs will be output to a `logs` subdirectory.

 # Usage